-HOUSE NEWS RELEASE: House and Senate Conference Committee Begin Negotiations on State BudgetPosted on Apr 21, 2015 in Latest News, Newsroom, Press Releases
+HOUSE NEWS RELEASE: House and Senate Conference Committee Begin Negotiations on State BudgetPosted on Apr 21, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu, Hawaii – House and Senate conferees met today to begin negotiations on a final version of HB500, the state budget bill.
 Earlier, the House Finance Committee and the Senate Ways and Means Committee crafted their respective versions of the budget.
 They will continue meeting to iron out the differences between the two versions through May 1, the deadline for all fiscal bills to pass out of conference committee.